 With modern computer software it is easy to get carried away and produce a chart that actually hides more than it reveals.
-There is a great temptation to add some 3-D effects, liven it up with a bit of colour, rotate and tilt the viewpoint, etc. This sort of stuff is generally known as 'chart junk'.
+There is a great temptation to add some 3D effects, liven it up with a bit of colour, rotate and tilt the viewpoint, etc. This sort of stuff is generally known as 'chart junk'.
 As an example, look at Figure 1.23 which is an alternative to the area graph in Figure 1.22 above.
-It was fun to create, but it doesn't get the message across at all!
-Taste is, of course, personal, but moderation is usually an essential part of it.
+It was fun to create, but it does not get the message across at all!
+Taste is of course personal, but moderation is usually an essential part of it.